nickhedley/gridtwin-za/RESULTS.md

 bad wind year.
 Only at this one point on the frontier, and only if the connections existed.
 → "The no-gas frontier"

+**Eskom's tariff seasons are inverted against its own dispatch.** Megaflex prices Jun-Aug as the expensive season; Eskom ran 83% of its peaker energy outside it.
+The modelled low-season peak is dearer than the high-season peak, R1,475 against R1,277.
+Corroborated by Eskom's own hourly file, so it is not a model artefact.
+→ "Eskom's tariff seasons are inverted"

 ### Tier 3 — single weather year, or dependent on the storage heuristic.